AbdulMuhaiminIsmail/VocabVault/README.md

  This app uses [Free Dictionary API] (https://dictionaryapi.dev/) for fetching word data.
  Special thanks to contributors and developers who helped improve this project.

-    This app uses [Free Dictionary API](https://dictionaryapi.dev/) for fetching word data.
-    Special thanks to the API developers who helped make this project.